 Provocative or offensive contact is an act that is upsetting and leaves the victim feeling violated.
 This could be brushing up against someone in a suggestive manner or threatening gestures such as poking someone in the chest during an argument.
 For the court to recognize the contact as a domestic assault it must cause the victim pain.

 Aggravated Domestic Assault

 Aggravated domestic assault is when the offender commits an act against a family member, member of the household, or a romantic partner and:

 - Purposefully, knowingly, or recklessly caused serious bodily injury to another person; or

 - Used or exhibited a deadly weapon during the assault, including threatening another person with bodily harm or engaging in behaviors the victim is likely to find offensive.

 What is Bodily Injury and Serious Bodily Injury?

-Bodily injury is physical pain, illness or impairment of physical condition.
-Serious bodily injury is risk of death, permanent disfigurement, loss or impairment of function of organ.
+Bodily injury is physical pain, illness, or impairment of physical condition.
+Serious bodily injury is risk of death, permanent disfigurement, loss, or impairment of the function of an organ.